-Active as a composer of music for church use, his catalog of works includes choir anthems, service music, hymn concertatos, and organ music.
+A composer of music for church use, his catalog of works includes choir anthems, psalm settings and other liturgical service music, hymn tunes and concertatos, and organ music.
 His compositions are published by Augsburg Fortress, GIA Publishers, World Library Publications, Paraclete Press and St. James Music Press.

 He has also played and conducted at a number of churches in Manhattan, including St. Peter’s Lutheran Church, Holy Trinity Lutheran Church and Bach Vespers, St. James' Church (Episcopal), Grace Episcopal Church, the Church of St. Mary the Virgin, Holy Apostles Episcopal Church, St. John the Baptist & Holy Cross Catholic Church, St. Ignatius Catholic Church, and Park Avenue Christian Church.